-Does this financial product have a sustainable investment objective?
-Yes X No It will make a minimum of X It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with an environmental objective: % its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments with an environmental objective in economic in economic activities that qualify as environmentally activities that qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy in economic activities that do with an environmental objective in not qualify as environmentally economic activities that do not qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy X with a social objective It will make a minimum of It promotes E/S characteristics, but will not sustainable investments with a make any sustainable investments social objective: %
+Does this financial product have a sustainable investment objective? practices.
+Yes Х No It will make a minimum of X It promotes Environmental/Social (E/S) The EU Taxonomy is a sustainable investments with an characteristics and while it does not have as classification system environmental objective: % its objective a sustainable investment, it will laid down in Regulation have a minimum proportion of 15% of (EU) 2020/852, sustainable investments establishing a list of environmentally in economic activities that with an environmental objective in economic sustainable economic qualify as environmentally activities that qualify as sustainable under the EU environmentally sustainable under the EU activities.
+Taxonomy Taxonomy That Regulation does not lay down a list of socially sustainable in economic activities that do X with an environmental objective in economic activities. economic activities that do not qualify as not qualify as environmentally Sustainable sustainable under the EU environmentally sustainable under the EU investments with an Taxonomy Taxonomy environmental objective might be aligned with the Taxonomy or not.
+X with a social objective It will make a minimum of It promotes E/S characteristics, but will not sustainable investments with a make any sustainable investments social objective: %